BobFromAccounting/laravel_blog/readme.md

 5. Create your own .env.local.php file

-6. Run 'composer install'
+6. Run `composer install`

 ## Troubleshooting

-- If a class name is not found and you see the file containing it, try running 'composer dump-autoload' from your VM.
+- If a class name is not found and you see the file containing it, try running `composer dump-autoload` from your VM.